tonycoco/ember_tester/PART_1.md

 ### A Simple API

+Now, add a controller that Ember.js can start with...

+    rails generate controller Ember start --no_helper

 Okay, so we now have a resource, but I think the route Rails just gave us needs some help becoming an API for our new Ember.js client.
 So, let's make the _config/routes.rb_ look more like...

     EmberTester::Application.routes.draw do